bitrise-io/devcenter/_articles/reviews/build-trigger-api-draft.md

 published: false

 ---
 {% include message_box.html type="important" title="The Build Trigger API is deprecated" content="The `https://app.bitrise.io/app/APP-SLUG/build/start.json` endpoint should not be called directly any more.
 Instead, `api.bitrise.io` should be used.
-This allows for authenticating based on user account, with a Personal Access Token. "%}
+This allows for authenticating based on user account, with a Personal Access Token."%}

 With the Build Trigger API you can start a new build of your app with a simple API call.